juju/docs/src/en/commands.md

   If you have been sent one of these server files, you can login by doing the
   following:

-  # if you have saved the server file as ~/erica.server
+  if you have saved the server file as ~/erica.server
-  juju login --server=~/erica.server test-controller
+        jujulogin --server=~/erica.server test-controller

   A new strong random password is generated to replace the password defined in the server file.
 The 'test-controller' will also become the current controller that